+The flatfield removal algorithm simply reads in the slope file appropriate for the given filter combination and temperature, normalizes it to the average of its inner 400x400 pixels, and then divides it out of the input image.
+Additional dust ring corrections are then applied where appropriate.
 As of CISSCAL version 3.8, the dust ring removal code applies several corrections to the NAC, and none to the WAC (which, for the most part, does not require any).
-The NAC corrections are for 1) rings measured during Venus flyby and using Titan atmosphere images taken over the course of the mission (these features are cumulative over time, and have been documented up through rev 225); 2) a correction to the preexisting bright ring located at sample=887, line=388, which only applies to images where anti-blooming mode is set to OFF; and 3) the dividing out of a "mottle map."
-The mottle map is essentially a residual flatfield (exhibiting a pattern that could be described as "mottled"), and may be an artifact introduced by the "haze anomaly" event in C27 (see Section 3.6), or during the subsequent decontamination process.
-The strength of the mottle pattern appears to be somewhat dependent on filter wavelength.
+The NAC corrections are for 1) rings measured during Venus flyby and using Titan atmosphere images taken over the course of the mission (these features are cumulative over time, and have been documented up through rev 225); 2) a correction to the preexisting bright ring located at sample=887, line=388, which only applies to images where anti-blooming mode is set to OFF; and 3) the dividing out of a "mottle map," which accounts for low-level higher-frequency spatial variation (see discussion in Section 4.3).